Wunkolo/qAverageColor/README.md

 }
 ```

-After doing chunks of 4 at a time, it can handle the unaligned pixels(there will only ever be 3 or less left-over) by extracting the 64-bit accumulators from the vector-registers, and falling back to the serial method, thought here are some slight optimizations that can be done here too. `bextr` can extract continuous bits a little quicker without doing a shift-and-a-mask to get the upper color channels. x86 has [register aliasing for the lower two bytes of its general purpose registers](http://flint.cs.yale.edu/cs421/papers/x86-asm/x86-registers.png) though so a `bextr` would probably be overhandling for the lower color channels in the lower two bytes.
+After doing chunks of 4 at a time, it can handle the unaligned pixels(there will only ever be 3 or less left-over) by extracting the 64-bit accumulators from the vector-registers, and falling back to the usual serial method.
+Though there are some slight optimizations that can be done here too. `bextr` can extract continuous bits a little quicker without doing a shift-and-a-mask to get the upper color channels. x86 has [register aliasing for the lower two bytes of its general purpose registers](http://flint.cs.yale.edu/cs421/papers/x86-asm/x86-registers.png) though so a `bextr` would probably be overhandling for the lower color channels in the lower bytes.

 ```cpp
 // Extract the 64-bit accumulators from the vector registers of the previous loop